ErizDotDev/LearningNotes/dotnet-core-development/csharp/getting-started/types-members.md

 **readonly**

-- A readonly variable can be assigned later.
+- A readonly variable can be assigned later, specifically in the constructor.
 - Can be used in more complex types.
 - Evaluated at run time.